Abhishek2993/Somnium/README.md

 Note: Keep your environment configured for git and be sure you have permission to push to the remote repository if you choose to push.

+Important note on dry-run:

+- `--dry-run` prevents the script from pushing commits to the remote.
+However, it still creates commits locally; if you don’t want local commits, run this on a throwaway branch or revert afterwards.

 Example: Create 100 commits in 2024 (dry-run):

 ```bash